 Many of the horses that complete the rehabilition program compete at high levels in various disciplines, including show jumping, dressage and eventing.
 Upon completion of the rehabilitation program from a broken sesamoid bone, this horse went on to compete on the A circuit in eventing with one of the College Interns.
 See the success stories page for more successfully rehabilitated horses!

 Horses that can no longer compete also find a new calling at Brook Hill Farm.
 Horses are domesticated creatures that thrive when given a purpose.
-Some of these horses are serviceably sound, and may be able to become teachers or help in the equine assisted learning programs helping children and adults experience the joy of horses.
+Some of these horses are serviceably sound, and may be able to become teachers or help in equine assisted services helping children and adults experience the joy of horses.
 Brook Hill Farm provides a place for these horses to transition into the next phase of their life.

 And finally horses that do not fully recover are offered a permanent home at Brook Hill Farm where they live out their natural lives in sanctuary in a peaceful Virginia setting, tended daily by the staff and volunteers.